 If you look at the statistics it’s easy to decide that ride-on toys aren’t safe.
-Ride-on toys are responsible for a big proportion of toy-related injuries in children.
+Ride-on toys are responsible for a big proportion of toy-related injuries in children, make sure your ride on toy is age appropriate.
 But when you think about it that’s hardly surprising.

 Of course, your child is more likely to hurt themselves riding a bike or a scooter than they are playing with their train set.
 But this doesn’t mean that ride-on toys aren’t safe and should be avoided.